messaging

 For writers, there’s always a desire for more time to allow the best ideas and language to emerge and mature.
 And that’s because writers know what’s at stake, writers know what the right words can unlock.

-These days a lot of written content feels disposable, unhelpful, noisy [add your descriptor here].
+We’re seeing a lot of written content feels disposable, unhelpful, noisy [add your descriptor here].
+Many want to call it slop.

 It feels like fast food: quick, convenient, seemingly necessary, but also lacking.
 And just like fast food, disposable content feels even less fulfilling after its consumed.